gatsbyjs/gatsby/docs/blog/2020-01-08-git-workflows/index.md

 import doubleWorkSvg from "./8-double-work.svg" import moreIncrementalSvg from "./5-more-incremental.svg"

 2020 is shaping up to be a really exciting year for Gatsby, with lots of ambitious projects on the roadmap.
-On the Cloud team, we've been getting all of our ducks in a row, making sure we're all set to hit the ground running.
+On the Gatsby Cloud team, we've been getting all of our ducks in a row, making sure we're all set to hit the ground running.
 One of the areas we've been focusing on is our Github workflow.

 We were seeing a lot of "stalled" Pull Requests (PRs) - work was being put up for review, but not receiving prompt attention.
 These PRs tended to be quite large and complex, essentially containing the entirety of work for a given feature or refactor.